-The AlphaBee is a really popular toy from Learning Resources who specialise in educational fun.
+The AlphaBee is a really popular travel toy from Learning Resources who specialise in educational fun.
 The AlphaBee is aimed at children aged 2 and over and consists of a bee shaped carry case that contains 40 letters, numbers and shapes as well as 3 double sided activity cards.
+The handle makes it easy for the child to carry with them too.

 The children can practise matching up the pieces to the cards and then, once they get more familiar with their letters and numbers they can start creating their own words, patterns or number lines.
 The great thing about the AplhaBee is that is comes in this lovely carry case that is easy and light enough for the child to carry themselves, meaning it is the perfect game for on the go.
 It is ideal for traveling, nights away or even to taking to restaurants or other events where you need to entertain the child but don’t want to rely on technology.
 The AlphaBee retails at £18.50 and is a great educational toy that can grown with your child as they learn from ages 2 to 5.